Solar Thermal Refrigeration System

 Learn more about Solar Thermal Refrigeration.
 Note: I didn't contribute to this article, but it is one of the best summaries of the tech out there!

 I collaborated with the engineers at Solar Alternatives & Associate Programs (SAAP), a small organization in Patna, India, to work on the system.
-For many years, students at the University of Dayton had been collaborating with SAAP via ETHOS, a UD program for this type of collaboration.
+For many years, students at the University of Dayton had been collaborating with SAAP via ETHOS, a UD program that fosters this type of collaboration.
 Our team worked throughout my senior year developing analytical models for the heat cycle and brainstorming design solutions to some of the challenges previous teams had encountered.
 Our team then traveled to India for the summer after I graduated to re-build the prototype and preform tests against our models.

 It was a great, but extremely challenging project – ripe with technical problems.
 We did not accomplish nearly what we set out to accomplish, but we did make some strong headway in making the prototype air tight, a major problem in India using local resources.
 We traveled with the installation team which would install solar PVs, hot water arrays, and battery systems in rural schools, hospitals, and religious monasteries – this taught me a lot about my place in the world and was a good excuse to break a sweat.